lukasoppermann/veare-pre-next/storage/app/articles/160103-lumen-dingo-api-part-4.md

 ```

 ### Polymorphic relationships
 This is all nice, but what if you want to have articles not only associated with collections, but also with topics?
-E.g. an article is in the collection *learning php* but also in the topic *programing*, while another article could be in the collection *traveling* and the topic *minimalism*.
+E.g. an article is in the collection *learning php* but also in the topic *programming*, while another article could be in the collection *traveling* and the topic *minimalism*.
 For this you need polymorphic relationships.
 Don't worry, it sounds more intimidating than it actually is.
-The solution that is polymorphic relationships is similar to a one to many relationship with an additional column stating the type of the related model (model name).
+It is similar to a *one to many* relationship with an additional column stating the type of the related model (*namespaced model name*).
 So in your article table instead of the `collection_id` we need an `articleable_id` and an `articleable_type`.
-It sounds a little weird, but the convention is to use the model name and add an *able* to the end, thus showing its polymorphic.
+It sounds a little weird, but the convention is to use the model name and add an *able* to the end, thus showing it is polymorphic.

-The owned model needs an `articleable` method which just calls `morphTo`.
+The *owned* model needs an `articleable` method which calls `morphTo`.

 ```php
 <?php